SneezyG/API_repo/README.md

 # science
 A web-app providing science-data through API.

-This application is rather a simple datastore with interfaces to query, add, change and delete data entries.
+This application is rather a simple datastore with interfaces to query, add, change and delete data.
 There exist two interfaces for this application:

 1. RESTFUL interface.
 2. GraphQL interface.